December 31, 2019

 I can’t remember a time when I wasn’t a Disney fan.

 And that got me reminiscing about Disney memories in my past.
-As the days dwindle until our eventual move to be closer to the parks (we’re under 900 days now!), I thought it’d be fun to write down some of them.
+As the days dwindle until our eventual move to be closer to the parks (we’re under 900 days now!), I thought it’d be fun to write down a few of them that I can remember off the top of my head.
+(No doubt there are a ton more!)
 Think of it as my Disney bona fides — proof that this move isn’t some spur of the moment whim, but something I’ve been building towards for a very long time.

 - One of my first and longest held stuffed animals was a Mickey Mouse.
 As my parents tell the story, they secretly bought me the two foot tall toy I had wanted, stood it outside our front door, rang the bell, then had me answer.
 Apparently my response was to exclaim “Mimi” (my name for the character I couldn’t yet pronounce) then bring him in as if there was nothing odd about a stuffed animal at the front door!